espressif/esptool/README.md

 #### Missing bootloader

-Recent ESP8266 SDKs and the ESP32 esp-idf both use a small firmware bootloader program.
+Recent ESP8266 SDKs and the ESP32 ESP-IDF both use a small firmware bootloader program.
 The hardware bootloader in ROM loads this firmware bootloader from flash, and then it runs the program.
 On ESP8266. firmware bootloader image (with a filename like `boot_v1.x.bin`) has to be flashed at offset 0.
 If the firmware bootloader is missing then the ESP8266 will not boot.
-On ESP32, the bootloader image should be flashed by esp-idf at offset 0x1000.
+On ESP32, the bootloader image should be flashed by ESP-IDF at offset 0x1000.

-Refer to SDK or esp-idf documentation for details regarding which binaries need to be flashed at which offsets.
+Refer to SDK or ESP-IDF documentation for details regarding which binaries need to be flashed at which offsets.

 #### SPI Pins which must be disconnected